-Stage Fright is Hawdon’s most recent comedy.
-Premiered in Germany in 2017.
-Latest productions Australia and Canada 2018, USA 2019.
+Hawdon’s most recent comedy.
+Premiered Germany, Australia and Canada in 2018.
+USA 2019.

 “Hawdon fools the audience with an array of assumptions and his permutation games reach dazzlingly absurd heights.” – General Anzeiger Bonn.